 - Sheffield is well served by national road and rail networks and has excellent local transport.
 The university campus is on the western edge of the city centre and is easy to get to by car, bus and tram.

-- As England's fourth city, Sheffield is famously friendly, excellent for student social life and entertainment.
+- As England's fourth largest city, Sheffield is famously friendly, excellent for student social life and entertainment.

-- Majority of courses offer the chance to study abroad for a semester or a year as part of degree.
+- The majority of courses offer the chance to study abroad for a semester or a year as part of the degree.

-- Strong emphasis on module choice and collaboration between departments.
-Wide range of dual degrees available.
+- There is a strong emphasis on module choice and collaboration between departments with a wide range of dual degrees available.

 - Most courses allow students to tailor their degree to suit their own interests.

 - Some courses offer a year in industry.

 - The last Teaching Quality Assessment awarded us grades of 'excellent' in 29 subject areas, a record equalled by only a few other UK universities.